collindching/Data-Science-Journey/README.md

 This repo is for tracking personal projects, coursework, and readings.

-My current learning interests: building machine learning applications, learning software engineering in Python, and natural language processing.
+My current learning interests: production machine learning applications, software engineering in Python, and natural language processing.

 ### Personal goals for 2019: